Division (military): Early divisions

 The first war in which the divisional system was used systematically was the French Revolutionary War.
 Lazare Carnot of the Committee of Public Safety, who was in charge of military affairs, came to the same conclusion about it as the previous royal government, and the army was organised into divisions.

 It made the armies more flexible and easy to maneuver, and it also made the large French Revolutionary Army manageable.
 Under Napoleon, the divisions were grouped together into corps, because of their increasing size.
 Napoleon's military success spread the divisional and corps system all over Europe; by the end of the Napoleonic Wars, all armies in Europe had adopted it.

+World War I

+The composition of divisions varied significantly during the two world wars and, in addition, there was no uniformity of quality, even when divisions had the same composition.

+The size of infantry divisions deployed by the major belligerents at start of the Great War ranged from about 26,000 in the French and Russian armies to 27,500 in the German imperial army and about 28,000 in Austro-Hungarian and British armies.

+As World War I went on, the size of divisions decreased significantly from those of 1914, with both British and Germans reducing the number of divisions' sub-units.
+But, while the number of soldiers was lower, by 1917, divisions were much better armed.

+On the other hand, in 1917, the American infantry divisions that arrived in France numbered 28,061 officers and men, of which 17,666 were riflemen.